COVID-19 Guidance for Taxi Services and Ride Sharing Vehicles

 - At the beginning of each workday or shift:

-- Drivers who are sick or who have any COVID-19 symptoms must be sent home immediately.
+- Drivers who are sick or who have any COVID-19 symptoms must be sent home immediately and should be encouraged to seek testing.

 - Consider installing a physical barrier such as a Plexiglass window between the front and back seats of the vehicle to increase physical distance between drivers and passengers.